Depth-PC: A Visual Servo Framework Integrated with Cross-Modality Fusion for Sim2Real Transfer: RELATED WORK

-Visual servo systems harness visual sensors to extract features from the frames, and calculate control directives to seamlessly steer the system toward its intended state.
-Traditional visual servo methodologies \cite{1,2} include IBVS, PBVS, and Hybrid Visual Servo.
-IBVS methods focus on leveraging geometric features directly derived from images \cite{29}.
-It faces challenges such as unpredictable motion paths, potential Jacobian matrix singularities, local minima, and complications in feature extraction.
-On the other hand, PBVS \cite{30} relies on 3D position data as visual cues, ensuring global asymptotic stability under perfect pose estimation conditions.
-But it necessitates prior knowledge like accurate camera parameters or 3D models of the target objects for estimating camera poses from images.
-Hybrid VS merges immediate image-level insights with reconstruction from dual viewpoints of a rigid object, decoupling rotation and translation \cite{31,32}.
-Nevertheless, this approach can escalate system complexity, challenging the integration and optimization of both features effectively.
+Traditional visual servoing methodologies \cite{1,2} include IBVS, PBVS, and Hybrid Visual Servoing.
+IBVS methods leveraging geometric features directly derived from images \cite{29} face challenges such as unpredictable motion paths, potential Jacobian matrix singularities, local minima, and complications in feature extraction.
+On the other hand, PBVS \cite{30} relies on 3D position data as visual cues, ensuring global asymptotic stability.
+But it necessitates prior knowledge like accurate camera parameters or 3D models of the target objects for pose estimation.
+Hybrid VS integrates image-level insights with 3D reconstruction from dual viewpoints of a rigid object, enabling the decoupling of rotation and translation parameters\cite{31}.
+Nevertheless, this approach increases system complexity, posing challenges to the effective integration and optimization of these features.